lynnlangit/learning-nosql/8_Vector-database/README.md

 # Vector-database

 Vector Databases are increasingly used in Generative AI solutions.
-Here's a summary article to set context.
+Here's a couple of summary articles to set context.
 - Article:"Leveraging Generative AI for Proprietary Data – A Use Case for Vector Databases" - [link](https://mobilabsolutions.com/2024/05/leveraging-generative-ai-for-proprietary-data-a-use-case-for-vector-databases/)
 - Article: "Embeddings and Vector Databases" - [link](https://medium.com/@vladris/embeddings-and-vector-databases-732f9927b377)